nufeb/NUFEB-2/code/README.md

 - doc: NUFEB user manuals and technical report for current and old NUFEB versions

-- gui: a graphical user interface for simulation (not compatible with the latest version)
+- gui: a graphical user interface for NUFEB simulation (not compatible with the latest version)

 - input: input scripts for NUFEB simulation

-- lammps5Nov16: LAMMPS and NUFEB package
+- lammps5Nov16: LAMMPS code and NUFEB package

 - openfoam-coupling: code for coupling LAMMPS with OpenFoam